Careers360 Logo

 ADC=ACB

-We know that if two angles of one triangle are equal to the two angles of another triangle, then the two triangles are similar by AA similarity criterion.
+We know that if two angles of one triangle are equal to the two angles of another triangle, then the two triangles are similar by the AA similarity criterion.

 ΔADCΔACB